xingh/docsray-mcp/README.md

 **Docsray** is a powerful Model Context Protocol (MCP) server that gives AI assistants like Claude advanced document perception capabilities.
 Extract text, navigate pages, analyze structure, and understand any document with ease.

-**✅ Status: Phase 1 Complete with LlamaParse Integration - Working in Cursor and other MCP clients**
+**✅ Status: Published to PyPI and TestPyPI - Working in Cursor, Claude Desktop, and other MCP clients**

 ## ✨ Features